|

 Survey your neighborhood and list those plants which are thriving and those

-molluscs, to insects to mammals).
-Ask them also about the peculiarities
+to insects to mammals).
+Ask them also about the peculiarities of your microclimate

 4.

-area, vegetable garden, dog run, privacy screen, orchard, sprinkler system,
+vegetable garden, dog run, privacy screen, orchard, sprinkler system, rose

-rose garden, swimming pool, west sun protection, water garden, storage
+garden, swimming pool, west sun protection, water garden, storage space,

 5.